Minimum Age Policy

-During registration, you may register for up to 4 credits beyond the maximum, including courses in which your status is waitlisted or pending prerequisite review.
-By the payment deadline, you must drop any credit courses over the maximum for your session, or you will be dropped by the Registrar.
+During registration, you may register beyond the maximum in courses in which your status is waitlisted.
+If you are later moved into a course from the waitlist, you must reduce your enrollment to the maximum credits allowed or you will be dropped by the Registrar.
 Exceptions to this policy are made only if one of the following applies:

 - You are a Harvard College student with approval for an overload from your Allston Burr Assistant Dean/Resident Dean of Freshmen (see Harvard College Student Guidelines).